zrwang/zrwang.github.io/index.md

 You can find the detailed information about me in my {% if site.cv_chn %}curriculum vita ([ENG](../zrwang.resume/cv.pdf){:target="_blank"}, [CHN](../zrwang.resume.zh/cv.pdf){:target="_blank"}),{% else %}[Curriculum Vita](../zrwang.resume/cv.pdf){:target="_blank"}{% endif %} and some technique blog posts in this [LINK](../blog/){:target="_blank"}.

 ### News
+* Jun.
+20 2019, one paper got accepted by IEEE/RSJ International Conference on Intelligent Robots and Systems 2019
+* Apr.
+4 2019, one paper got accepted by IEEE Robotics and Automation Letters
 * Jan.
 27 2019, four papers got accepted by IEEE International Conference on Robotics and Automation 2019
 * Dec.
 13 2018, one paper got accepted by IEEE Robotics and Automation Letters
 * Jul.
 17 2018, one paper got accepted by IEEE Robotics and Automation Letters